 In addition to the STI, the members of the Management Board are awarded an annual remuneration component with a long-term incentive effect and a balanced risk-return profile in the form of virtual shares ("performance shares") in line with the provisions of the relevant applicable LTI.
-In accordance with Recommendation G.10 of the GCGC, the share-based model ensures that the performance shares a.
-Framework for the 2024 LTI Tranche
+In accordance with Recommendation G.10 of the GCGC, the share-based model ensures that the performance shares of the Management Board members over the performance period of four years are subject to the performance of the share price.

 In the 2024 financial year, a 2024 LTI tranche was granted to the Management Board members.
-In addition, the four-year performance period of the LTI Tranche 2021 ended on December 31, 2024.
+In addition, the fouryear performance period of the LTI Tranche 2021 ended on December 31, 2024.